nobodyscripts/LeafBlowerScript/Readme.md

    button with its own modifiers to see if each one is available (intended) Can still get ctrl/alt/shift stuck on (just press them to unstick)
-F4 If exited early, may toggle notifications/auto refresh/details to incorrect state
+F4 If exited early, may toggle notifications/auto refresh/details to incorrect state.
    Can sometimes miss bearo, if you see trade start buttons appearing, retry
    Due to nature event pet slot if nature event artifact runs out bearo may not reapply after use
-F6 Incorrect items can be started if manually refreshed while it scans F7 Will intentionally grab gems if no pumpkins are found Will go for pumpkins that are blocked by other items, its going for the highest one
+F6 Incorrect items can be started if manually refreshed while it scans
+F7 Will intentionally grab gems if no pumpkins are found
+   Will go for pumpkins that are blocked by other items, its going for the highest one
-F9 Albs can register as boss timer (kills due to white on the tools) When killed the transparent panel check may reoccur but without a panel loaded, so fails
+F9 Albs can register as boss timer (kills due to white on the tools)
+   When killed the transparent panel check may reoccur but without a panel loaded, so fails